MicrosoftDocs/VBA-Docs/api/Excel.Application.Dialogs.md

-The following code example opens an e-mail message in Microsoft Outlook with the current workbook attached.
+The following code example opens an email message in Microsoft Outlook with the current workbook attached.